Skip to content

 Three mistakes that stall cross-channel automation rollouts

-Dirty CRM data is the most common reason cross-channel marketing automation stalls before it produces results.
-If your contact records have duplicate entries, missing company fields, or unassigned lifecycle stages, every campaign built on top of them inherits those gaps.
-Clean the data first, then build the sequences.
+Dirty CRM data is the most common reason cross-channel marketing automation stalls before it starts.
+If contact records have duplicate entries, missing company fields, or unverified emails, your segmentation logic breaks at the first send.
+Clean the data before you touch campaign settings.

 The third is building attribution after the fact.
-Teams launch campaigns across email, paid, and outreach, then try to reverse-engineer which touchpoint converted the lead.
-That never works cleanly.
-Wire up UTM parameters and CRM source fields before the first campaign goes live.
+Teams launch campaigns across email, ads, and outreach, then try to reverse-engineer which touchpoint drove conversion.
+You need UTM parameters, CRM source fields, and campaign tags set up on day one.

 Closing